valencik/mastersAPSC/documents/thesis/thesis.md

 %- The problem and its setting
 %- Proposed methodology to solve problem
-The National Nuclear Data Center prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
+The United States National Nuclear Data Center prepares an evaluated database of nuclear science literature that poses a rich opportunity for knowledge discovery directed at the scientific work and study.
 Identifying trends and patterns in the meta data of over 200,000 documents may reveal latent structures of the progress and collaboration among the scientific community.
 The knowledge discovery and data mining process should reveal trends in the collective scientific study of nuclear structure, processes, and detection.
 Additionally, categorizing trends may provide predictive power in determining a worthwhile area of study or application of a technique.